Will I be allowed to swim or play badminton? SportSG answers questions on new Covid-19 rules

 From May 16 to June 13, the maximum number of distinct visitors per household per day is also reduced to two.

-As the intent is to reduce the risk of further community spread in this period of heightened alert, we strongly discourage sports providers from hosting physical fitness classes for up to two persons in residential premises due to the high intensity and close contact nature of the activity.
+As the intent is to reduce the risk of further community spread in this period of heightened alert, we strongly discourage sports providers from hosting physical fitness classes for up to two people in residential premises due to the high intensity and close contact nature of the activity.

 We seek the cooperation of all sports providers to remain unified and disciplined in our fight against Covid-19, and to keep our loved ones and community safe.

-Q: I run a gym/fitness/exercise studio and am not able to pivot to offer low-intensity sport/physical activities.
+Q: I run a gym/fitness/exercise studio and am not able to pivot to offer low-intensity sports/physical activities.
 Can I get approval to do filming at my gym/studio for the purpose of online classes?

-A: Premises can be used by a coach/instructor for the purposes of producing digital content for online classes, subject to all prevailing SMMs.
+A: Premises can be used by a coach/instructor for the purposes of producing digital content for online classes.
+SportSG will have to be notified beforehand at Sport–Covid@sport.gov.sg to confirm adherence to prevailing SMMs for digital content production.

+There shall be no other activities at the premises when digital content production is taking place.

-Q: I am not able to pivot to offer low-intensity sport/physical activities.
+Q: I am not able to pivot to offer low-intensity sports/physical activities.
 Can I come back to my gym/fitness/exercise studios for administrative work during the closure?

-A: You may enter your premises and conduct administrative tasks including for filming of online classes, subject to all prevailing SMMs.
+A: You may enter your premises and conduct administrative tasks, including for filming of online classes, subject to all prevailing SMMs.

 Do check back with SportSG when in doubt.
 You can e-mail the SportSG QSM at this website.